UCL/rsd-engineeringcourse/ch00python/index.md

 title: Introduction to Python
 ---

-The first session covers an introduction to the Python:

-### Lesson 1

 * Why use scripting languages?
 * Python.
 IPython and the IPython notebook.
 * Data structures: list, dictionaries, and sets.